-Lack of iron is the world’s most common nutrient deficiency.
+Iron deficiency is one of the world's most prevalent nutrient deficiencies, affecting about 2 billion people around the globe.
 It can produce a range of outcomes, from no health issues to anemia, which affects the functioning of several organ systems.
-In infants, iron deficiency can also delay gross motor skills and cognition.
+In infants, iron deficiency can also delay gross motor skills and cognition

 Among children, iron deficiency most often occurs between ages 6 months and 3 years—a time when children grow quickly and may not be able to keep up with their bodies’ demands for iron through diet alone.